 People often ask about Crestor in connection with weight gain.
 There is nothing in the medical literature on this subject.
-While on this medication, you should have a healthy diet to prevent gaining weight.
+However, while on this medication, you should maintain a healthy diet to prevent gaining weight.
 Be sure that the gain is not from other medications that you may be taking or because of another underlying medical condition.

 Rosuvastatin and muscle pain and tenderness:

 Muscle pain, tenderness, or weakness may be signs of a serious side effect associated with the use of statins.
-Patients should quickly consult with their doctor about stopping the medication.
+Patients should quickly consult with their doctor about stopping the medication if they experience these symptoms.
 These are serious symptoms, and you should not procrastinate or self-medicate.
-Your health care provider is best qualified to evaluate whether Crestor should be continued or changed to another medication.
+Your health care provider is best qualified to evaluate whether Crestor should be continued or another medication should be substituted.

 Rosuvastatin and anxiety: